midoublelo/snake-pygame/README.md

 # snake-pygame
 A simple snake remake made in around 2 and a half hours.
 Winner of the Charter School Hack Jam 2020.
+Developed on a Raspberry Pi and is fully compatible with the Raspberry Pi senseHAT.
+Just uncomment any line that has the keyword 'sense' in it.
+It will be related to the functions of the senseHAT library.

+## Requirements
+- Pygame
+- sound for eating apples
+- sound for eating lemons

+## Installation
+- Download game file
+- Change name of apple sound file to 'apple.<file extension>'
+- Change name of lemon sound file to 'lemon.<file extension>'
+- Install Pygame if you haven't already
+- Run game